Quantum Capsule Networks: Acknowledgements

 \section{Acknowledgements}

-We thank S. R. Lu and J. G. Liu for helpful discussion.
+We thank Sirui Lu, Jin-Guo Liu, Junyu Liu, and Haoran Liao for helpful discussion.
 This work was supported by the Frontier Science Center for Quantum Information of the Ministry of Education of China, Tsinghua University Initiative Scientific Research Program, and the Beijing Academy of Quantum Information Sciences.
 D.-L. D. also acknowledges additional support from the Shanghai Qi Zhi Institute.
+Certain images in this publication have been obtained by the author(s) from the Wikimedia website, where they were made available under a Creative Commons license or stated to be in the public domain.
+Please see individual figure captions in this publication for details.
+To the extent that the law allows, IOP Publishing disclaim any liability that any person may suffer as a result of accessing, using or forwarding the image(s).
+Any reuse rights should be checked and permission should be sought if necessary from Wikipedia/Wikimedia and/or the copyright owner (as appropriate) before using or forwarding the image(s).